googlegenomics/gcp-variant-transforms/docs/setting_region.md

 By default Variant Transforms uses a custom docker image to run the pipeline in: `gcr.io/cloud-lifesciences/variant-transforms-custom-runner:latest`.
 This image contains all the necessary python/linux dependencies needed to run variant transforms so that they are not downloaded from the internet when the pipeline starts.

-You can override which container is used by passing a `--custom_runner_image` as in the following example:
+You can override which container is used by passing a `--sdk_container_image` as in the following example:

 ```bash
 COMMAND="/opt/gcp_variant_transforms/bin/vcf_to_bq ...